claritymaker/roost/README.rst

 Roost is a tool to help with generating tabular data sets.
 With roost you can:

-* Define and generate telemetry packets
+* Ingest telemetry packets from sources
-* Aggregate packets into tabular data sets
+* Take snapshots of current telemetry states
-* Stream data to and from your hard drive
+* Save/Stream data to and from your hard drive